Schneegans/schneegans.github.io/gnome-pie.md

 This is not more difficult at all.
 First of all, install all dependancies - this command again is for Debian-flavored distributions; if you've got another package manager you'll have to change this command accordingly.
 The dependancy libappindicator-dev is optional, if your distribution does not support this system, simply ignore it.
 Install the following dependencies:

 {% highlight bash %}
-sudo apt-get install git build-essential libgtk-3-dev libcairo2-dev libappindicator3-dev libgee-dev libxml2-dev libxtst-dev libgnome-menu-3-dev valac cmake libunique-3.0-dev libbamf3-dev libwnck-3-dev bamfdaemon
+sudo apt-get install git build-essential libgtk-3-dev libcairo2-dev libappindicator3-dev libgee-0.8-dev libxml2-dev libxtst-dev libgnome-menu-3-dev valac cmake libbamf3-dev libwnck-3-dev bamfdaemon
 {% endhighlight %}

 Then download Gnome-Pie from GIT, compile and install it: